Does a Man Always Ask Out a Woman If He’s Interested In Her?

 It definitely hurts to have a long-time unrequited love and I’d be lying to you if I said that I never experienced the exact same thing.

 But there are some things that you could have been ignoring the entire time you were with him that led to this crisis.
-The first thing that I can think of is that he’s not some shy beta male who had a crush on you for ten years and was too embarrassed to make a move.
+The first thing that I can think of is that he’s not some shy beta male who had a crush on you for ten years and was too embarrassed to make the first move.

 I’m guessing that maybe 25% of guys are that way.
 Maybe more, but I don’t know too many men like that.
 Guys who are the way I was in high school — befriending all the pretty girls in hopes of getting close to them, only to discover that you’re in the friend zone.